-The original Mini – the one that’s just about the size of a large Samsonite suitcase – had great motorsport pedigree because it was so much lighter and more maneuverable than anything else on wheels.
+The original Mini – the one that’s just about the size of a large Samsonite suitcase – had great motorsport pedigree because it was so much lighter and more manoeuvrable than anything else on wheels.
 So much so that Mini won the famed Monte Carlo Rally four times in the 60’s.

 Now, if you’re a regular reader of autoX, you may recall that we’ve been over some of this already.
 You see, last year we did a very interesting test with both the Cooper S and the Countryman.
 Since the Cooper S is referred to as a go-kart with a roof on, we decided to race it against a 125cc racing go-kart.
 And since the Countryman was the basis for Mini’s reentry into the World Rally Championship, we raced it against a rally Gypsy.
 And while the Countryman may not be run by the factory in world rallying anymore, it just won the iconic Dakar rally at the hands of multiple champion, Stephane Peterhansel.

-In both our tests, however, the dedicated racing machines won – but by a much smaller margin that we expected.
+In both our tests, however, the dedicated racing machines won – but by a much smaller margin than we expected.
 In fact, the two Mini’s well and truly earned their racing stripes and proved themselves worthy of their famed legacy.

-Over a one kilometer dirt track, the rally Gypsy was a mere 1.6 seconds faster than the Countryman – and that was a front-wheel drive Mini.
+Over a one-kilometer dirt track, the rally Gypsy was a mere 1.6 seconds faster than the Countryman – and that was a front-wheel drive Mini.
 The one we have here is the recently introduced four-wheel drive version.
 Of course, the Mini (with a 1.6 litre twin-scroll turbo four-cylinder petrol engine that produces 184bhp) is considerably more powerful than a Gypsy (even a rally prepped one), but it lost out because the track was rutted in places.
 And the Mini doesn’t like ruts at all.
 In fact, it has a decidedly antagonistic relationship with any-and-all road imperfections.
 At times, the ride feels even stiffer than the Cooper S to compensate for its higher center of gravity.
 As a result, on occasion, the steering tries to violently free itself from your grip if you happen to drive over terrain it doesn’t approve of.

 Luckily, then, the BIC has a track surface that’s as blemish free as Gwyneth Paltrow’s skin.
 But, there was one problem.
 It was raining.
 No, it was pouring – and it had been doing so since the previous night.
 Well, at least the Mini’s four-wheel drive system would come to good use then!
 This is the first Mini ever to have all-wheel drive.
 In fact, this is the first Mini to have four doors, let alone four powered wheels.

-I saw the first concept version of this car at the Paris Motor Show in 2008, and the first thing that struck me was that – well, this not particularly ‘Mini’ at all!
+I saw the first concept version of this car at the Paris Motor Show in 2008, and the first thing that struck me was that – well, this was not particularly ‘Mini’ at all!
 But, I suppose that was the point.
 After all, Mini is trying to create vehicles that retain the qualities (and edginess) of the Cooper, while being larger and more practical at the same time.
-So, the Countryman has a full sized bench at the back – so much so that your rear seat passengers wouldn’t dream of striking you off their Christmas card list.
+So, the Countryman has a full-sized bench at the back – so much so that your rear seat passengers wouldn’t dream of striking you off their Christmas card list.

 Never mind the seats though, or the brilliantly funky interior, the objective of this test is to see if the Countryman can match the time set by the Cooper S a few months previously – and, more importantly, plaster a grin as wide when attacking corners.
 Last year, the Cooper S lapped the BIC in a time of 2:39.8.
 And, even though the track has rubbered up since then, and thereby gained grip, it would be a tough ask (to say the least) in the wet for the Countryman – four-wheel drive or not.